rocket-pool/RPIPs/RPIPs/RPIP-39.md

 ### Bounty Incentive Levers
 Bounty Incentive Levers are OPTIONAL incentives that the pDAO empowers the GMC to use to incentivize the generation and successful completion of bounty proposals.
 * The incentive attached to each lever MAY be set by the GMC.
-* Levers MAY have an absolute and/or a relative component.
+* Levers MAY have minimum and maximum values, which MAY be defined in absolute dollar amounts and/or as a percentage of the bounty hunter award payout.
 * Incentives for a given bounty MUST NOT reduce the bounty hunter award payout.
-* When incentive levers are modified by the GMC, incentives SHOULD be paid out in such a way that ambiguity favors incentive recipients.
 * The total cost of lever incentives is not limited.
 The GMC SHOULD set lever incentives with caution.
+* When incentive lever values are modified by the GMC:
+  * Consideration SHOULD be given to the expectations of incentive recipients.
+  * Decreases in lever values SHOULD come into effect at the start of the next reward period.

 #### Payout
-* Bounty incentives SHOULD be paid out of the GMC budget.
+* Bounty incentives MUST be paid out of the GMC budget.
 * Incentive payouts SHOULD take place within the GMC's regular payout schedule.
 * Incentive payouts MUST be denominated in dollars and SHOULD be paid out in one of the GMC's accepted payout token options, selected by the recipient.

 #### pDAO Recourse
-The pDAO MAY use the existing challenge system that is used to challenge GMC decisions following the usual rules.
+The pDAO MAY use the existing committee challenge system to challenge GMC incentive decisions.
 This may take place either:
 * When a lever incentive setting is changed by the GMC.
 * When an incentive is announced to be paid out to a given proposer, definer, or support contact.